aidadatahub/aidadatahub.github.io/preview/data/index.md

 If approved, the recipient signs a Data Sharing Agreement ([DSA](/sharing/templates)) with the researcher (if needed), and AIDA Data Hub helps effect the data transfer.

-Researchers can also delegate the decision making and DSA process (if any) to AIDA Data Hub under a Data Transfer Agreement ([DTA](/sharing/templates)).
+Researchers can also delegate the decision making and DSA process (if needed) to AIDA Data Hub under a Data Transfer Agreement ([DTA](/sharing/templates)).

 Please refer to each dataset landing page for terms of use and instructions